All bathrooms are not created equal. Some have all that you need to care for normal bodily functions, and others don’t.

 When a company doesn’t offer free tampons, they are missing out on valuable talent acquisition opportunities.
 When women are choosing where to offer their talent and dedication, rankings for best workplaces for women count.
 Offering free tampons showcases a tangible commitment to women in the workplace, and can increase a company’s odds of scoring that talent, and the profit that comes with it.

 So, you’re convinced, but how do you begin offering free tampons in your workplace?
 Aunt Flow works directly with businesses to make sure the workplace is equipped with a full bathroom solution.
-We believe every person should have access to basic menstrual products, and we accomplish this by offering 100 percent organic cotton feminine hygiene products to businesses so that they can provide them to their employees and customers for free.
+We believe every person should have access to basic menstrual products, and we accomplish this by offering organic cotton period products to businesses so that they can provide them to their employees and customers for free.
 Bonus!
-For every 100 tampons purchased by a company, 10 are donated to an organization of their choice.
+For every 10 tampons and pads purchased, 1 is donated to a menstruator in need.

 This article originally appeared on Fairy God Boss.